2009-Nissan-Cube/About-This-Hack/README.md

 # Credits
-@MDNich for helping out a ton with features, code, and setting up the update server. <br>
+MDNich for helping out a ton with features, code, and setting up the update server. <br>
-@LordNaut for helping me fix stuff with AppDelegate and sorting out a bunch of minor, but important features! <br>
+LordNaut for helping me fix stuff with AppDelegate and sorting out a bunch of minor, but important features! <br>
-@Ben216k for being awesome, providing some of the commands, and helping me debug a lot. <br>
+Ben216k for being awesome, providing some of the commands, and helping me debug a lot. <br>
-@[Snoopy](https://macosicons.com/#/u/Squid4572) for helping create the new icon. <br>
+[Snoopy](https://macosicons.com/#/u/Squid4572) for helping create the new icon. <br>
 The internet for helping me with a lot of the code.